 Langara has several supports available for students experiencing financial hardship, including grocery cards for emergency food insecurity.
-To find out about the different supports available, international students can make an appointment with a Financial Aid Advisor or meet with the International Student Coordinator - Continuing Studies for more information and to discuss the options.
+To find out about the different supports available, international students can make an appointment with a Financial Aid Advisor or meet with their International Student Coordinator (ISC) for more information and to discuss the options.